Design Pattern Evangelist Blog

 Though not obvious at first, this is a highly coupled design.
 All code that references the accessors indirectly depend upon one another since they are all taking some responsibility for state machine behavior.
 A behavior change in one section of the code could change an assumption about the state machine in another section of code.
 Almost as bad, if not worse, no one knows what the actual state machine behavior is, since it’s distributed in so many different places.

-I suspect that the coupled design occurs when developers don’t realize that there’s state machine behavior lurking in their class.
-If they don’t design for a cohesive state machine, the design will have a tendence to be distributed.
+I suspect that the coupled design occurs when developers don’t realize that there’s state machine behavior lurking in their application.
+If they don’t design a cohesive state machine, the design will have a tendence to be distributed.

 Wrong Abstraction

-My Getting the Right Abstraction is Hard is also about coupling and cohesion.
-In this blog, I described an implementation and design I inherited.
+My Getting the Right Abstraction is Hard blog entry is also about coupling and cohesion.
+In this blog, I described an implementation I inherited.
 The implementation featured a base class with several extending classes.
 As I examined the code to understand it, I realized that some behavior implementations were in the wrong places.
-Some behavior implemented in the base class needed to be distributed into the extended classes and some behavior implemented in the extended classes needed to be consolidated in the base class.
+Some behavior implemented in the base class needed to be moved into the extending classes and some behavior implemented in the extended classes needed to be consolidated in the base class.

-In its original design, a change to behavior associated with the extended class could impact the base class as well, which could impact the other extended classes.
+In its original design, a change to behavior associated with an extended class, but placed in the base class, could impact the base class as well, which could impact the other extended classes.

 Once I redesigned the code, using the Template Method Design Pattern, the design was less coupled.
 A change to an extended class would not affect the base class or the other extended classes.